okamidash/oxide.one/readme.md

 The *outer* network exists on the subnet 10.0.0.0/24 and on it contains the wider network.
 This is the subnet which all internet bound applications traverse through.

 ### Inner

-The *inner* network is the default network for machines that do not have a vlan configuration setup.
+The *inner* network is the default network for machines that do not have a VLAN configuration setup.
 This network is only used when provisioning physical hosts, as they often will not have a VLAN configured, and will need access to *a* network to configure them.

 ### Server

 The *server* network is the network for physical hosts.
 All physical hosts are to have an assigned, static IP address.
-Any machines configured on this network should be reachable by their hostname + dns name.
+Any machines configured on this network should be reachable by their hostname + DNS name.
 While DHCP does run on this network, it should not be relied upon.

 ### Virtual

 The *virtual* network exists to serve nondescript virtual machines.
 Unless there is a specific reason not to; virtual machines should live on this subnet and have their IP provided by the DHCP server.

 ### Utility

 The *utility* network is for virtual machines that serve to provide utilities to other virtual machines.
 Virtual machines on this network should have a static IP.
 Some examples of Virtual Machines that would exist on this subnet are: FreeIPA (DNS), Mail Server, HaProxy.

 ### Zoned

 The *zoned* network is for untrusted machines.
 These machines do not have any access to any other networks, only to the internet.
 This network is used for things like Metasploitable.

 ### Kube

 The *kube* network is for the virtual machines that underpin kubernetes clusters.
 They are kept outside the virtual machine network because each kubernetes cluster might also require load balancer IPs, and there might be IP address collisions if kept together.

 ### Wireguard

-The *wireguard* network is for physical and virtual machines that require internet access through a vpn.
+The *wireguard* network is for physical and virtual machines that require internet access through a VPN.
 Any machine on this network will have internet access to other networks, but any internet bound activity will go through a wireguard tunnel to a VPN provider.

 ### Management

 The *management* network is for physical machines that expose management interfaces such as IPMI, Routers or Switches.
 This network has access to all other networks.

 ## Network Tools

 ### About

 The DNS servers for all networks should resolve to the central DNS server located on the *utility* network.
 DNS Resolution is provided by a FreeIPA server, underpinned by BIND9.
 The DHCP server for each network should handle DNS updates to the central DNS server; so that remembering the IP address of each machine is redundant.

 ### DHCP